Pesto Pasta With Feta Cheese

 • Feta's Lactic Acid: Feta cheese undergoes lactic acid fermentation during its production.
 This lactic acid contributes to its characteristic tangy flavor, providing a delightful contrast to the richness of the pesto.

 • Olive Oil's Polyphenols: Extra virgin olive oil contains polyphenols, antioxidants that contribute to its flavor and health benefits.
-These polyphenols interact with the other ingredients, enhancing the overall flavor complexity.
+These polyphenols interact with the other ingredients, enhancing the overall flavor complexity That's the part that actually makes a difference..

 Frequently Asked Questions (FAQ): Addressing Your Pesto Queries